wdlindmeier/AppLauncher/README.md

       <name>Silly App 0</name>

       <!-- 	duration-seconds:
-      		The duration in seconds that the app should run.
+      		The duration in seconds that the app should run before the next app launches.
 If this value is 0, the launcher won't quit the app until the "stop" button is pressed.
 Required.
       -->
       <duration-seconds>10</duration-seconds>

       <!-- 	launch-path:
       		The absolute path to the application.
-      		This must be the same on all machines.
+      		This must be the same on all machines unless it has a "client-ip" attribute (see below).

           	launch-url:
           	A URL to your content.